Smith v. Maryland: Dissenting opinions

 In a dissenting opinion, Justice Potter Stewart argued that, like the contents of a conversation, the record of numbers dialed from a private telephone should be constitutionally protected because the phone numbers that someone calls can provide a portrait of their personal life and therefore should be subjected to constitutional protections.
 According to Stewart, even though a pen register does not record the content of a phone call, "The numbers dialed from a private telephone—although certainly more prosaic than the conversation itself—are not without 'content'."

-In a second dissenting opinion, Justice Thurgood Marshall expressed his disagreement with the majority's interpretation of the third-party doctrine, stating: "The use of pen registers, I believe, constitutes such an extensive intrusion. [...]
+In another dissenting opinion, Justice Thurgood Marshall expressed his disagreement with the majority's interpretation of the third-party doctrine, stating: "The use of pen registers, I believe, constitutes such an extensive intrusion. [...]
 The prospect of unregulated governmental monitoring will undoubtedly prove disturbing even to those with nothing illicit to hide.
 Many individuals, including members of unpopular political organizations or journalists with confidential sources, may legitimately wish to avoid disclosure of their personal contacts."

 Impact and legacy

 The Smith decision solidified the third-party doctrine, making it easier for government investigators to surveil information that the users of telecommunications networks voluntarily share with network providers.
-The Smith decision also added to the definition of types of communication that may or may fall within the reasonable expectation of privacy in light of new developments in telecommunications service.
+The Smith decision also added to the definition of types of communication that may or may not fall within the reasonable expectation of privacy in light of new developments in telecommunications service.

 However, the ruling concerned landline telephone technologies that were prevalent in 1979, but the precedent is still being used decades later to justify government surveillance of more advanced Internet communications platforms that collect much more personal information, including the content of messages, and are not necessarily used "voluntarily".
-This has led to some criticism of the use of the Smith ruling by the National Security Agency (NSA) and law enforcement entities to justify modern electronic surveillance.
+This has led to some criticism of the use of the Smith precedent by the National Security Agency (NSA) and law enforcement entities to justify modern electronic surveillance.
 This conundrum has led one federal judge to call for the Smith precedent to be reevaluated or eliminated in light of more recent technological developments, though other judges have accepted its use in court disputes surrounding surveillance by the NSA.
 This has resulted in some calls to reassess both the third-party doctrine and the continued efficacy of the Smith precedent in light of modern telecommunications technologies and the personal information they collect.